Chetan2098/S3-Cross-Region-Replication/README.md

-# S3-Cross-Region-Replication
-replicates S3 objects from a source bucket in one AWS region to a destination bucket in another
 # ☁️ AWS S3 Cross-Region Replication with Terraform

 This repo demonstrates how to set up **S3 Cross-Region Replication (CRR)** using **Terraform**, enabling automatic object replication between two S3 buckets in different AWS regions.